deepanshpandey/deepanshpandey/README.md

 ## I'm a Student, Programmer in Construction, and Android Enthusiast!!

-- 🔭 I just started my College
+- 🔭 I am a 3rd year College Student
-- 🌱 I’m currently learning everything 🤣
+- 🌱 I’m currently learning Android Development 🤣
 - 👯 I’m looking for Internships so I can improve Myself
-- 🥅 2021 Goals: Learn new Programming Languages And Contribute more to Open Source projects
+- 🥅 2023 Goals: Learn new Programming Languages And Contribute more to Open Source projects
-- ⚡ Fun fact: I love to Program and play piano / Keyboard
+- ⚡ Fun fact: I play digital Piano
-- 🎧 Listen to what I am listening and I assure you'll love
+- 🎧 Listen to my spotify playlists and I assure you'll love them

-### I am Currently Listening On Spotify 🎧

 ### Connect with me: